Date: 8 January - 23 April 2021

 Associate Professor, Law School, University of Leicester

-'The Utopic Place of International Labour Law in Public International Law'
+'The Revolutionary and Utopic Place of International Labour Law in Public International Law'

 Early Career Researcher and Lecturer in Law, Abertay University